 Set up the languages, the workflow, and the text extraction rules for the Flex container and click “Ok”.

 3. Once the Flex container has been activated you can see the indicators that it has been marked for online translation.
-You may now go to your InDesign document to link a file to this Flex container.
+You will now be able to find and connect to it in the InDesign plugin.